kosmojs/kosmojs/docs/api-server/development-workflow.md

 Until then, esbuild with full rebuilds provides a solid foundation that works smoothly for most projects.

-### Request Routing

-By default, requests matching your `apiurl` configuration (e.g., `/api/*`) route to your API handler.
-All other requests go to Vite's dev server for client assets.

-This automatic routing means you develop your full-stack application with a single dev server on a single port - no separate processes to manage.

 ## ⚙️ Custom Development Middleware